Chalermdej-l/Final_Project_FredETE/README.md

 This code will populate the credential in the YAML file using the credential input in the [.env](/.env) file

+`!!Please note if you ran this command before input the credential please reclone the directory again as the YAML file will be populate with incorrect data`

-Next, let's create the infrastructure to run
+Next, let's setup the infrastructure

 ```
 make infra-setup